-- (c) The local government may vary the requirements of (a) and (b) above, where the local government is satisfied that the granting of development approval and/or support of an application for subdivision will not prejudice the ability of any lot set out in Column 2 to achieve access to a public road or public right-of-way other than Manning Road. - (d) Building accommodating multiple dwellings shall be setback from all street boundaries and all side/rear boundaries by a minimum of 4.0 metres.
+government is satisfied that the granting of development approval and/or support of an application for subdivision will not prejudice the ability of any lot set out in Column 2 to achieve access to a public road or public right-of-way other than Manning Road. (d) Building accommodating multiple dwellings shall be setback from all street boundaries and all side/rear boundaries by a minimum of 4.0 metres.
 This may be varied to a minimum of 2.0 metres where the element objectives of the R-Codes Volume 2 relating to setbacks are met, to the satisfaction of the local government.